Salt Lake City

 Natural History Museum of Utah

 Dubbed the “Trailhead to Utah,” the Natural History Museum of Utah (NHMU) features an expansive collection of dinosaur skeletons, interactive biology, geology and Native American cultural exhibits housed in one of the most architecturally distinctive buildings in the state.
-Nestled in the foothills, with trails starting from NHMU’s front door, the museum makes for an ideal launchpad for children and curious adults to appreciate Utah’s remarkable natural history.

 Little Cottonwood Canyon and Big Cottonwood Canyon

-Great Salt Lake
+Salt Lake City

 Not finding what you are looking for?
 View all Attractions